Unknown-2829/telegram-event-logger/README.md

 A collections of Deadly Tools and scripts created by me

+#1.keylogger

-for making exe of keylooger install library
+for making exe of keylooger 1st install library by executing this command

 ```bash
 pip install pyinstaller
 ```

+then rename the .py script
+file to *final_payload.py*

-then rename the scripy t file to ### final_payload.py then enter in terminal
+then enter this in terminal

 ```bash
 pyinstaller --onefile --noconsole final_payload.py
 ```